zxplay/emscripten-bas2tap/README.md

-# emscripten-bas2tap
+# bas2tap

+Emscripten conversion for bas2tap which converts BASIC to a TAP tape file.

 This package converts 'BASIC in an ASCII file' to a TAP tape image file, to be used in a ZX Spectrum emulator.
-Both 48K and 128K listings are supported.

 ## Usage